 China’s Demographic Problems

 China will age quickly in the coming decades – and their infamous one-child policy is to blame.

-Rapid population growth strained the Chinese economy around the end of the 20th century.
-Starting in 1979, the communist party only allowed couples to have one child because of this.
-The one-child policy officially ended in 2016.
+Rapid population growth began straining the Chinese economy’s momentum near the end of the 20th century.
+Starting in 1979, the communist party only allowed couples to have a single child because of such an overwhelming birthrate.

-Every two people in a society must, on average, have two children to reach the population replacement rate.
-But those who gave birth under the one child policy are starting to grow old and die.
+Every two people in a society must, on average, birth two children to reach a population’s rate of replacement.
+But those who gave birth under the one child policy are beginning to grow old and die.

 Furthermore, and as a direct result of an older society, China’s population will start to shrink around the year 2030.
 It will lead the nation to weaker growth and declining influence for the foreseeable future.

-China has grown because of its manufacturing industry.
+China has grown largely because of its strong manufacturing industry.
 But manufacturing can only take an economy so far.
 A country must educate its workforce, diversify into the services sector, and create more value in order to grow past the middle income trap.

 In addition, you’ll have to get a medical certificate, criminal record check, proof of personal tax payment, and tons of corporate documents such as an annual inspection and asset valuation report.

-Stock investors also face restrictions.
+Stock investors also face severe restrictions.
 Foreigners can only buy “A-Shares” via Hong Kong.
 You’ll need to open a Hong Kong brokerage account to do so.

-More Opportunity Elsewhere
+You Have More Opportunity Elsewhere